liesnikov/extensible-elaborator/paper/main.md

 # Limitations # {#sec:limitations}

+While our design offers a lot of flexibility, some of the things are challenging to implement.
-**Plan**: this section is about the limitations of this approach and what doesn't easily fit in this framework
+In this section we describe a few examples of extensions that don't quite fit in this framework.

 ## Handling of meta-variables outside of definition sites ##